whathecker/api/README.md

 ```
 brew install node
 ```
+3. Install eb cli & aws cli

-3. Have db configuration file in app/config folder of project (contact author for more detail)
+4. Have db configuration file in app/config folder of project (contact author for more detail)

-4. Have .env file in source code (contact author for more detail)
+5. Have .env file in source code (contact author for more detail)